CAS Number: frequently asked questions

 Can my friend use my CAS number?

-No. Your CAS number is unique to you.
+No. Your CAS number is unique to you and cannot be used by anyone else.

 Does receiving my CAS number mean that I will definitely get a visa?

 No. Applicants must meet all the other requirements of the UK's immigration rules.
-You can find more information about this on the Home Office website.
-Please note that you will only be able to apply for your visa a maximum of three months before the date your course is due to start.
+You can find more information about this on the Home Office website: https://www.gov.uk/student-visa.

 If my visa application is unsuccessful, can I use the same CAS number to re-apply?